orDaor/orDaor/README.md

 👋 Hi, my name is Orgher.
-I am a software engineer with industrial automation background, which wants to learn all the Web stack:
+I am a software engineer with industrial automation background, which wants to learn the Web stack:

 - 💻 I had expirience with: **HTML, CSS, JavaScript, Node.js, Websockets (Socket.IO package), MongoDB, and a bit of MySQL**.